provable-things/ptokens.js-v1/resources/docs/ptokens-pbtc.md

 - __`String`__ - __`to`__: receiver Ethereum address
 - __`Number`__ - __`amount`__: amount to transfer

-Transfer a specified amount of pEOS to the provided Ethereum address
+Transfer a specified amount of pBTC to the provided Ethereum address

 ### Returns